TiagoFBBento/POWER_BI/pharmacy-sales-profitability/README.md

 # Pharmacy Sales & Profitability Analytics
-📊 Power BI Analytics Project
+📊 Power BI Portfolio Project

-This project is developed in response to a **Pharmacy Sales & Profitability Analytics Data Challenge**, based on a European pharmacy distributor operating across multiple countries.
+This project is part of my **data analytics portfolio** and was developed using **Power BI** in response to a *Pharmacy Sales & Profitability Analytics Data Challenge*.

-The objective is to build a Power BI report that enables stakeholders to understand **sales performance, profitability drivers, and geographic contributions** at multiple levels of detail.

-> 🔧 **Project status**:
-> - Dashboard 1 (Business Performance Overview): ✅
-> - Dashboard 2 (Product Performance): 🚧
-> - Dashboard 3 (Pharmacy & Regional Insights): 🚧
+The dataset represents a **European pharmacy distributor operating across multiple countries**, with daily sales transactions by pharmacy and product.
+The goal of the project is to demonstrate how data can be transformed into **clear, actionable insights** that support business decision-making — even for users without a technical or analytics background.

 ---

-## 🎯 Challenge Objective

-The goal of this project is to help stakeholders answer key business questions such as:
+## 🧩 Stakeholder Questions (From the Original Briefing)

+The dashboards were designed to answer a specific set of **business questions defined in the original challenge briefing**.
+These questions reflect the type of information stakeholders typically need to make informed decisions.

+The report addresses the following questions:

-- How do **revenue, units sold, and margin** evolve over time?
+- How do **revenue, units sold, and margin** change over time, and are there clear seasonal patterns?
-- Which **countries and regions** contribute most to total revenue and margin?
+- Which **countries and regions** contribute the most to total revenue and margin?
-- How does performance change when drilling down from **country → region → pharmacy**?
+- How does performance vary when drilling down from **country → region → pharmacy**?
-- How does **sales volume (units)** compare to **profitability (margin)** across markets?
+- Which pharmacies **outperform or underperform** compared to others in the same region?
+- How do **Urban, Suburban, and Rural** pharmacies differ in sales volume and profitability?
+- Which **product categories and brands** generate the most revenue, and which generate the most margin?
+- Are there products with **high sales volume but low profitability**, or **low volume but high profitability**?
-- How do different **pharmacy types** and **products** impact overall performance?
+- How do **promoted sales** compare to **non-promoted sales** in terms of volume and margin?

-The dashboards are designed to support **executive decision-making**, combining high-level KPIs with interactive drill-down analysis.
+- How does **regional performance** contribute to overall business results?
+- Are there visible **geographic patterns** in sales or profitability?

+Each dashboard in the report answers a specific subset of these questions, following a clear analytical narrative.

 ---

-## 🗂️ Dataset Overview

-The data model follows a **star schema**, optimized for analytical performance and scalability.

-### Fact Table
+## 🧠 Project Objective (Plain Language)

+The main objective of this project is to help business stakeholders understand:

+- **How the business is performing overall**
-- **FactSales** – daily sales transactions by pharmacy and product
+- **Where sales and profitability come from**

-### Dimension Tables
-- **DimDate** – date, month, quarter, year
-- **DimPharmacy** – country, region, city, pharmacy type
-- **DimProduct** – product attributes

-*# inserir imagem do modelo de dados*
+- **Which markets, products, and pharmacies drive results**
+- **Where performance differs despite similar contexts**
+- **How commercial decisions (such as promotions) impact results**

+To achieve this, the report is structured into **three dashboards**, progressing from a high-level overview to detailed, local-level analysis.

 ---

-## 📏 DAX Measures

-Measures are grouped by analytical domain for clarity and maintainability.

-### Revenue
-- Revenue (€)
-- Revenue MoM
-- Revenue MoM %

-### Units
-- Units Sold
-- Units Sold MoM
-- Units Sold MoM %

-### Margin
-- Margin (€)
-- Margin MoM
-- Margin MoM %
+## 🗂️ Data Overview

+The dataset contains **daily sales transactions** across multiple pharmacies and products.
+Each transaction includes information about:

+- Date of sale
+- Pharmacy and geographic location
+- Pharmacy type (Urban, Suburban, Rural)
+- Product, category, and brand
+- Revenue, units sold, and margin

+The data model follows a **star schema**, which is a standard and efficient structure for analytical reporting.

 ---

+## 📐 Key Metrics Explained

+The report focuses on three core business metrics that are easy to interpret:

+- **Revenue (€)**
+  Represents sales scale and market size.

+- **Units Sold**
+  Represents demand and sales volume.

+- **Margin (€ and %)**
+  Represents profitability:
+  - Margin (€) shows total profit contribution.
+  - Margin (%) shows efficiency, allowing fair comparisons between markets of different sizes.

+> Instead of using a generic “profit” metric, margin is used to clearly separate **scale** from **efficiency**, which is critical for meaningful comparisons across countries, regions, and pharmacies.

+---

-## 🧭 Dashboard Structure
+## 🧭 Dashboard Structure & Purpose

-### 📝 Page 1: Business Performance Overview
+### 🟦 Dashboard 1 — Business Performance Overview

+**Purpose:**
-This dashboard provides an **executive-level overview** of overall business performance.
+Provide an executive-level snapshot of overall business performance.

-#### KPIs
-- **Revenue (€)** – total revenue with monthly sparkline
-- **Units Sold** – total units sold with monthly sparkline
-- **Margin (€)** – total margin with monthly sparkline

-Sparklines are used to convey trend direction without duplicating detailed time-series visuals.

-#### Key Insights

-**Countries with the Highest Units Sold**
-- Identifies markets with the largest sales volume
-- Highlights demand distribution independently of pricing or margin

-**Countries and Regions Contributing Most to Revenue and Margin**
-- Compares absolute revenue versus profitability
-- Enables drill-down from country to region
+**What it shows:**
+- Total revenue, units sold, and margin
+- Performance trends over time
+- Comparison between countries and regions
-- Supports identification of high-revenue but low-margin markets
+- Identification of high-volume vs high-profitability markets

-#### Interactive Filters
-- Year
+- Year comparison (2024 vs 2025)
-- Pharmacy Type
-- Product Name

-This page answers the briefing questions related to:
+**Stakeholder questions answered:**
 - Overall performance trends
-- Country-level contribution
+- Country and region contribution
-- Volume vs. profitability comparison
+- Volume vs profitability at a macro level

 ---

-### 📝 Page 2: Product Performance (Planned)
+### 🟨 Dashboard 2 — Product & Category Performance

-This dashboard will focus on:
+**Purpose:**
+Understand how products, brands, and categories perform.

+**What it shows:**
-- Performance by **product category and brand**
+- Revenue and margin by product category
+- Most profitable categories and brands
+- A scatter plot comparing:
+  - Units sold (volume)
+  - Margin % (profitability)
+- Drill-down from **category → brand → product**

+This visual approach highlights:
+- Products that sell a lot but generate low margin
+- Products that sell less but are highly profitable

+**Stakeholder questions answered:**
+- Best-performing categories and brands
-- Comparison between **high-volume vs. high-margin products**
+- High-volume vs high-margin trade-offs
-- Identification of products that may require pricing or promotion review
+- Pricing and portfolio optimization opportunities

 ---

-### 📝 Page 3: Pharmacy & Regional Insights (Planned)
+### 🟩 Dashboard 3 — Pharmacy & Regional Insights

-This dashboard will focus on:
-- Performance at **pharmacy level**
+**Purpose:**
+Analyze performance at a local and operational level.

+**What it shows:**
+- Sales and profitability by country, region, and pharmacy
-- Comparison between pharmacies within the same region
+- Performance differences within the same country
-- Differences across **Urban, Suburban, and Rural** pharmacy types
+- Comparison between Urban, Suburban, and Rural pharmacies
+- Geographic patterns using an interactive map
+- Comparison between promoted and non-promoted sales

+**Stakeholder questions answered:**
+- Regional contribution to overall results
+- Identification of outperforming and underperforming pharmacies
+- Impact of pharmacy type on performance
+- Impact of promotions on volume and profitability
-- Geographic patterns in sales and profitability
+- Geographic performance patterns

 ---

-## 🧠 Design Principles

-- Clear separation between **overview and deep-dive analysis**
-- Avoidance of redundant visuals
-- Drill-down used instead of overcrowded charts
-- Focus on business questions defined in the original briefing
+## 🧩 Interactivity & Usability

+The report is designed to be **interactive and intuitive**, allowing users to:

+- Filter by year, country, pharmacy type, and product
+- Drill down from high-level views to detailed insights
+- Explore data without requiring technical knowledge

+This ensures the report supports **exploration, storytelling, and decision-making**.

 ---

-## 🚀 Tools & Technologies
+## 🛠️ Tools & Technologies

-- Power BI Desktop
+- **Power BI Desktop**
-- DAX
+- **DAX (Data Analysis Expressions)**
 - Star schema data modeling
-- Interactive and drill-down visuals
+- Interactive visuals with drill-down
+- ZoomCharts Drill Down visuals

 ---

-## 📌 Notes

-This project is part of a **Power BI analytics portfolio**, demonstrating the ability to translate a business briefing into a structured, scalable, and decision-oriented dashboard solution.
+## 🎯 Why This Project Matters

+This project demonstrates the ability to:

+- Translate a business briefing into a structured analytics solution
+- Design dashboards that are both **informative and accessible**
+- Balance technical accuracy with business clarity
+- Communicate insights effectively to non-technical audiences

+It showcases **end-to-end analytical thinking**, from data modeling to insight delivery, and is intended as part of a professional analytics portfolio.